-The Bureau is provided with IT services from UCD but it also has an independent Local Area Network system (LAN) which was installed in 2009 and continues to expand annually.
-(Points 7 & 8 of 5 year objectives) The LAN is providing assistance with managing the Bureau's many functions.
+The Bureau is provided with IT services from UCD but it also has an independent Local Area Network system (LAN (Points 7 & 8 of 5 year objectives) The LAN is providing assistance with managing the Bureau's many functions.
 Data protection, security and IT upgrading are important features of the Bureau IT services.
-In 2017 a back up system was installed to enable systems and data to be backed up off site and facilitate quick restore if required.
+An offsite back up system is in place to enable systems and data to be backed up via a fibre link off site and facilitate quick restore if required.
 This system requires maintenance and monitoring on an ongoing basis.